IBNAHMADMOHAMED1/Quakka/README.md

 # Quakka
+owner: Ibnahmad Mohammed
 ## What is Quakka?
-Quakka is a company that makes it easy to shop for your favorite products of widdings, birthdays, and other events.
+Quakka is a ecommerce platform for online shopping.
 ## status of the project

-version: 0.0.1

-were are coming soon
+The project is in progress...
+## Demo

+s